cert-manager/cert-manager/README.md

 The quickest way to ask a question is to first post on our Slack channel (#cert-manager) on the [Kubernetes Slack](http://slack.kubernetes.io/).
+There are a lot of community members in this channel, and you can often get an answer to your question straight away!

 You can also try [searching for an existing issue](https://github.com/jetstack/cert-manager/issues).
-Properly searching for an existing problem will help reduce the number of duplicate issues, and find you the answer you are looking for quicker.
+Properly searching for an existing issue will help reduce the number of duplicates, and help you find the answer you are looking for quicker.

 Please also make sure to read through the relevant pages in the [documentation](https://cert-manager.readthedocs.io/en/latest/) before opening an issue.
 You can also search the documentation using the search box on the